ria-ee/X-Road-tests/WORKFLOW.md

 - `master` branch is used to release X-Road tests
 - `develop` branch is used to test development
-- `testfeature` branches are used to work on test features
+- `feature` branches are used to work on test features

 Main repository:
 - `master` branch https://github.com/ria-ee/X-Road-tests
 	- Tagged releases of Xroad-tests
 - `develop` branch https://github.com/ria-ee/X-Road-tests
-	- Integration branch Finland and Estonia
+	- Integration branch between Finland and Estonia
 	- Latest integrated test development source code
 	- Make pull request to master for tagging release or milestone